John von Bergen

 John von Bergen is an American visual artist.
 His work has been exhibited and collected widely in Europe, South America and in The United States.

 Personal background

-While he was raised in Greenwich, Connecticut, von Bergen moved to New York City at the age of 19.
+John von Bergen was raised in Greenwich, Connecticut and moved to New York City at the age of 19.
 He attended the School of Visual Arts, earning his Bachelor of Fine Arts degree with Honors in 1996.

 Fine art background

 In both John von Bergen's drawings and sculptural work is a recognizable interest in exploring, where the utilization of unusual materials blend in flowing transition from the apparent towards the invention of idiosyncratic worlds.

 As writer Jonathan Lethem has noted about von Bergen's sculptural work: "... they seem to create a problem of interpreting process.
 At a glance there’s the suggestion of an event or a moment, but whether that would be a destructive, or a creative, or a conflictual moment, is actually a moment… the apprehension of what’s in front of you.
 You realize that you’re looking at something that appears to have grown, or shifted, or has been delicately restored, and that there is actually no birth moment.
 There is only a kind of description of struggle between creative, destructive, and reconstructive processes, and that you’re always looking at several of these things at once.
 You can’t make a back formation out of it, or any narrative out of it.
 You can’t say: ‘Well, this depicts this interruption or this conflict.’
 In fact, it’s always a little stranger than that… or a lot stranger than that.”